WhiteCoreSim/WhiteCore-Optional-Modules/README.md

 ##Notes
-- Latest update of May 5th, 2016
+- Latest update of March 4th, 2019
 - All modules available compile correctly.

 ###FreeswitchVoice:
   Has not been tested fully so there may be issues
 ###IARModifierGUI:
   Is a standalone program, still largely untested.
 Have a good backup if you are modifying the DefaultInventory.iar
-###IrCChat:
+###IrcChat:
   The 'group' chat is still under development and may work in unexpected ways.
-The Region chat is fine.
+The Region chat has been tested without issue.

-- *As of Version 0.9.2, the WhiteCore repository format has changed so ensure that you are using the correct format for your repo.
-This should not be a problem if you use the latest commits of the WhiteCore-Dev or a release version >= 0.9.2*